 CONS425 Sustainable Energy: Policy and Governance Sections

-Energy as a policy problem; governance framework for energy policy; prominent controversies in Western Canadian energy policy; the politics and policy of energy alternatives.
+Energy as a global policy problem; current energy challenges; energy systems and energy analysis; the politics and policy of energy alternatives.

 One fine body…